 The client is an abstract representation of three sub-actors:

-• The device.
-It is in charge of running the Apps that make requests to the VISSv3 server
+• Device: It is responsible for running the applications that make requests to the VISSv3 server.

-• The app.
-It runs requests on behalf of the user.
+• Application: It runs requests on behalf of the user.

-• The user.
-It delegates access rights to the app.
+• User: It delegates access rights to the application.

-All the information regarding the client is encoded in the context of the request.
+All information related to the client is encoded in the context of the request.

 Access Grant Token Server